its-dirg/pefim_sp_docker/README.md

 Download the PEFIM docker project from: https://github.com/its-dirg/pefim_sp_docker

+The scripts has been verified in OS X Yosemite, CentOS 7 and Ubuntu 14.04.

 All files necessary to build the PEFIM sp image are located in the dockerfiles directory.
 To build the image run the script::

     dockerfiles/build.sh